King Gustaf VI Adolf of Sweden

 In 1901, Gustaf Adolf began studies in history, economics, political science, and archaeology at Uppsala University, the oldest university in Sweden.
 It was here that Gustaf Adolf expanded on his love for archaeology.
 The famous Bronze Age discoveries he found in the excavation of the Håga Mound while a student at Uppsala University, are now at the Swedish History Museum.
 Gustaf Adolf was fluent in Swedish, English, French, and German.
 He also read Italian and understood Latin.

 Throughout his life, Gustaf Adolf was a devoted archaeologist and participated in archaeological expeditions in China, Greece, Korea, and Italy.
 In 1925 he founded the Swedish Institute in Rome, a research institution that serves as the base for archaeological excavations and other scientific research in Italy.
 His other great area of interest was botany, concentrating on flowers and gardening.
-He was considered an expert on the rhododendron and he created one of the very finest rhododendron collections at Sofiero Castle, his summer residence.
+He was considered an expert on the rhododendron and created one of the finest rhododendron collections at Sofiero Castle, his summer residence.
 In 1958, Gustaf Adolf was admitted to the British Academy for his work in botany.

 Gustaf Adolf also received military training at Military Academy Karlberg and became a Captain in the Swedish Army in 1909 upon completing his training.
 Subsequently, he became a major (1913), lieutenant colonel (1916), colonel (1918), major-general (1923), and lieutenant general (1928).